Abdulrahmanaw7/Abdulrahmanaw7/README.md

 ## 💼 Currently Working On

-> Modernizing monolithic modules into independent microservices (Payment Service, Partner Wallet, API Gateway) for a digital wallet platform — with YARP-based gateway routing and REST/gRPC communication between services.
+> Modernizing monolithic modules into independent microservices for a digital wallet platform — with YARP-based gateway routing and REST/gRPC communication between services.

 <br/>